-During 2015, 968,321 procedures were performed among the 630,524 total inpatient discharges to Arizona residents.
-The rate of procedures was 1432.8 per 10,000 population.
-For Arizona males, this rate was 1274.7/10,000, and for Arizona females it was 1588.8/10,000.
+During 2019, 1,114,477 procedures were performed among the 665,721 total inpatient discharges to Arizona residents.
+The 2019 rate of procedures was 1,550.2 per 10,000 population, representing an increase from the 2018 rate of 1523 per 10,000.

-No specific procedure was recorded for approximately 38.6 percent of all inpatient discharges.
-Only 5.8 percent of inpatients had six procedures reported.
-Among the inpatient discharges which had one or more specific procedures recorded, the most frequent were by obstetrical procedures, followed by operations on cardiovascular system, the and operations on the musculoskeletal system (Figure 4B-1, Table 4B1).
+No specific procedure was recorded for 40.2 percent of all inpatient discharges.
+Only 1.9 percent of inpatients had six procedures reported while 0.8 of inpatients had 12 recorded.
+Among the procedures inpatient discharges which had one or more specific procedures recorded, the most frequent were operations on the musculoskeletal system, followed by obstetrical procedures, and operations on the heart and great vessels (Figure 4B-1, Table 4B1).

-Figure 4B-2

-Trends in Types of Inpatient Procedures Performed in Treatment of Morbid
+Figure 4B-2 Trends in Types of Inpatient Procedures Performed in Treatment of Morbid

-Obesity, Arizona Residents, 2005-2015